artsy/artsy.github.io/_posts/2021-01-11-strategies-for-small-focused-pull-requests.markdown

 ## Separating an already-large PR

 It's natural for PRs to grow large.
-[Optimism bias][optimism-bias] affects our ability to estimate work often resulting in more code changes than we expected.
+[Optimism bias][optimism-bias] diminishes our ability to estimate work often resulting in more code changes than we expected.
 A feature seems like it won't take much work until you get deeper and find complexity in places you hadn't considered.
 There's a lot of uncertainty when you start working on a feature and we'd need to model the entire problem to completion to know what the PR was going to look like before we started.
 A PR seems like it will be small until suddenly...it isn't anymore.

 This is what usually prevents developers from separating PRs — by the time you recognize the PRs could be de-tangled, it seems like a lot of effort to de-tangle them.